slipmatio/devdocs/devlog/notes.md

-# Dev Notes
+# Development Notes

-Generic ideas and notes about Slipmat3 development.
+Generic notes ideas and notes about Slipmat3 development.

 - We should use something like rewrites in the frontend for urls like `/api/` to be able to make xhr calls without triggering CORS.